 - fidgety, jerky or clumsy movements

 - random, uncontrolled movements

-- a range of other problems – such as swallowing difficulties, speaking problems, vision problems and learning disabilities
+- a range of other problems – such as swallowing problems, speaking problems, vision problems and learning disabilities

 The severity of symptoms can vary significantly.
 Some people only have minor problems, while others may be severely disabled.

 Speak to your health visitor or a GP if you have any concerns about your child's health or development.

 Symptoms like those of cerebral palsy can have a number of different causes and are not necessarily a sign of anything serious.

 Your child may be referred to specialists in child development who can do some checks and tests.